dachcom-digital/pimcore-seo/README.md

 ## Upgrading

 ### Upgrading via Extension Manager
-After you have updated the SEO Bundle via composer, open pimcore backend and go to `Tools` => `Extension`:
+After you have updated the SEO Bundle via composer, open Pimcore backend and go to `Tools` => `Bundles`:
 - Click the green `+` Button in `Update` row

 ### Upgrading via CommandLine